-The North Seattle Boys & Girls offers a wide array of clubs and classes for members to participate in.
-Current classes offered are SMART Girls, Wise Guys, art, gardening, technology, cooking, and music.
+The North Seattle Boys & Girls Club offers a wide array of clubs and classes for members to participate in.
+Current offerings are: SMART Girls, Wise Guys, Triple Play, art, gardening, technology, cooking, and music.
 Please call the Club for upcoming classes and clubs, 206.436.1850.

-Grade: K-5, often targeted by grade, depending on the class
+Grade: K-6, often targeted by grade, depending on the class

 SMART Girls/Wise Guys

-SMART Girls and Wise Guys are targets programs that aim to provide girls and boys the right information an the right support at the right time.
-The interactive, engaging, small-group sessions engender camaraderie, while also encouraging each member to explore and express their individuality through discussions, hands-on games and activities, role-play, take-home challenges and activities, and collaborative decision-making and problem-solving.
+SMART Girls and Wise Guys are targets programs that aim to provide girls and boys the right information and the right support at the right time.
+The interactive, engaging, small-group sessions engender camaraderie while also encouraging each member to explore and express their individuality through discussions, hands-on games and activities, role-play, take-home challenges and activities, and collaborative decision-making and problem-solving.

 Who: Members who identify as female (she/her/hers) are encouraged to participate in SMART Girls

 Members who identify as male (he/him/his) are encouraged to participate in Wise Guys

 Dates: Fall Session October -November 2017